8 Fun Classroom Ideas for Post-Testing

 Standardized testing is mandated in all 50 states for public K-12 schools that expect to receive funding, but the ways that the tests are administered (and the actual material) vary.
 The one thing that’s universal?
 Testing season is draining for students and teachers alike.

 The required assessments are unavoidable; but with the right attitude, both educators and test-takers can come out smiling.
-Take a look at a few ways teachers can infuse some life back into the classroom after the testing ends and get students excited about the upcoming lessons.
+Take a look at a few ways teachers can infuse some life back into the classroom with activities to do during standardized testing week as well as fun post testing activities that give students a chance to recharge and get excited about upcoming lessons.

 1. Go Outside

 Standardized tests are mundane and sterile, and distractions are understandably limited.
 So, once the final answers are turned in, get your students outside.
 If the weather is an issue, talk with school officials about renting out the gym or another open-space area.
 Give the students space to run and breathe fresh air before they move on to another academic task.
 The change of scenery will likely do you a lot of good, too!

 No matter what age(s) your students are, a craft or project will help them to blow off some steam after standardized test taking.
 Assign a fun, easy project, or give them the tools and let them come up with their own designs.
 Need some specific ideas?
 Check out this Pinterest board with post-test craft and activity ideas.